Powdery landscapes, delicious holiday foods, and traditions rooted in alpine culture: Christmas in Switzerland is more beautiful than any postcard.

 Advent calendars and windows

 One of the joys leading up to Christmas is the 24-day countdown.
-The journey is the destination when it comes to Advent calendars, a popular thing for children of all ages.
-From December 1 to 24, they would open up a window or present every day, making the countdown to Christmas Eve more bearable.
+The journey is the destination for Advent calendars, a popular thing for children of all ages.
+From December 1 to 24, they would open a window or present every day, making the countdown to Christmas Eve more bearable.

 There are at least three types of Advent calendars I can think of: